ImageArg/ImageArg-Shared-Task/README.md

 - `team_name`: the name of participants' team
 - `method_name`: the name of the model/method (we accept multiple methods/models participants might try)
 - `task_name`: the name of shared task (for Stance Classification the name is `TaskA`, while for Persuasiveness Classification the name is `TaskB`)
-- `attempt_number`: the number of submission attempts (participants can do a total of 5 submission attempts regardless of whether the same method/model or not in each submission)
+- `attempt_number`: the number of submission attempts (participants can do a total of 5 submission for each subtask regardless of whether the same method/model or not in each submission)
 - No period symbol in `team_name`, `method_name`, `task_name`, and `attempt_number`.

 Your file name should be like